mammadjv/barcode_detection/README.md

 # Part 1
-Please check the `barcode_detection.ipynb` notebook.
+Please check the `barcode_detection.ipynb` notebook for some examples.
-If you are not using Google Colab, you can skip the first cell.

 There are already some demo results in the notebook, but you can use **Cell 3** to run the pipeline from scratch.
 Just update **line 5** with the path to your PNG images.